 Christianity, a monotheistic religion, is based on the life and teachings of Jesus-Christ presented in the New Testament.
 Christianity is divided into different religions and, in Montreal, Christians are mainly Catholic or Protestant.

 Catholicism and Protestantism are two divisions of Christianity.
 Catholics are members of the Roman Catholic faith and Protestants are members of any of the Western Christian churches.
-In Montreal, Catholicism in the largest group of Christians in number of followers and Protestantism is second.
+In Montreal, Catholicism in the largest group of Christians in terms of followers and Protestantism is second.

 The Judaism religion, also a monotheistic religion is based on the Hebrew Bible which has later been explored in various texts such as the Torah, the most important Jewish writings.
-Judaism is either Reform, Conservative and Orthodox.
+Judaism is either Reform, Conservative or Orthodox.